English 150: Critical Thinking and Communication

 - apply the visual communication principles related to pattern, contrast, direction, chunking, and color

-- compose or analyze the rhetoric of visual communication (e.g., advertisement, documentary film, political cartoon)
+- compose or analyze the rhetoric of visual communication (e.g., advertisement, documentary film, political cartoon, public service announcement)

 - create a visual argument (e.g., advertisement, poster, slide)

-- apply the electronic communication principles related to content, layout, graphics, color, and interactivity, as in an e-portfolio
+- apply the electronic communication principles related to content, layout, graphics, color, and interactivity

-- compose or analyze electronic communication (e.g., TV commercials, videos, websites)
+- analyze electronic communication (e.g., TV commercials, videos, websites) and compose a communication portfolio

 - deliver a piece of communication to its intended audience, using one or more suitable media